Climate & the Environment

 I’ve cared about environmental issues for as long as I can remember.
 Growing up in the 1970s and 1980s, I watched news stories about the rivers that feed our Great Lakes being so polluted that they started on fire, and about Love Canal, a New York neighborhood polluted by toxic dumping that caused cancer and other negative health impacts in local children and residents.
-My horror about these stories and the harm being done to our environment and our people made me want to become an environmental engineer.
-I majored in environmental engineering at the University of Wisconsin-Platteville, and hoped to use my skills to decrease pollution and prevent further damage to the environment.
+My horror about these stories and the harm being done to our environment and people made me want to become an environmental engineer.
+I majored in civil/environmental engineering at the University of Wisconsin-Platteville, and hoped to use my skills to decrease pollution and prevent further damage to the environment.
 My engineering expertise informs my knowledge that climate change is real, and not something we can choose whether to believe in.

-We all know that government policy can have a huge positive impact on the environment, and as your Senator, I will use my power to address the threat of climate change and improve the health of the environment.
-I will work to commit Minnesota to 100% energy sustainability by 2030, push for the passage of all legislative efforts related to every resolution supported by the DFL Environmental Caucus (the full list of those resolutions can be found here), and push for the passage of legislation that directs the state Board of Investments to divest its portfolio from all investments in fossil fuel companies and fossil fuel infrastructure.
+We know that government policy can have a huge positive impact on the environment, and as your Senator, I have used my power to address the threat of climate change and improve the health of the environment.
+I will continue to work to commit Minnesota to 100% energy sustainability by 2030, push for the passage of all legislative efforts related to every resolution supported by the DFL Environmental Caucus (the full list of those resolutions can be found here), and push for the passage of legislation that directs the state Board of Investments to divest its portfolio from all investments in fossil fuel companies and fossil fuel infrastructure.
 These investments come with a moral cost and, increasingly, significant financial risk.